ably-labs/live-caption-demo/README.md

 ## Local dev pre-requirements

-We'll use Azure functions for hosting our API, so you'll need the Azure functions core tools.
+You will need to host the API, and can do so using Azure functions, you will need to install the [Azure functions core tools](https://github.com/Azure/azure-functions-core-tools).
+In your terminal, run:

 ```bash
 npm install -g azure-functions-core-tools
 ```

-You'll also need to set your API key for local dev:
+You will also need to set your API key for local development.
+In your terminal, run:

 ```bash
 cd api
 func settings add ABLY_API_KEY Your-Ably-Api-Key
 ```

 Running this command will encrypt your API key into the file `/api/local.settings.json`.
 You don't need to check it in to source control, and even if you do, it won't be usable on another machine.

 ## How authentication with Ably works

-Azure static web apps don't run traditional "server side code", but if you include a directory with some Azure functions in your application, Azures deployment engine will automatically create and manage Azure functions for you, that you can call from your static application.
+Azure static web apps don't run traditional "server side code", but if you include a directory with some Azure functions in your application, Azure's deployment engine will automatically create and manage Azure functions for you, that you can call from your static application.

-For local development, we'll just use the Azure functions SDK to replicate this, but for production, we can use static files (or files created by a static site generator of your choice) and Azure will serve them for us.
+For local development, you can use the Azure functions SDK to replicate this.
+For production, use static files (or files created by a static site generator of your choice) and Azure will serve them for you.

-## In the Azure function
+## The Azure function

-We have a folder called API which contains an Azure functions JavaScript API.
-There's a bunch of files created by default (package.json, host.json etc) that you don't really need to worry about, and are created by the Functions SDK.
-If you wanted to expand the API, you would use npm install and the package.json file to manage dependencies for any additional functions.
+The `/API` folder in this repo contains an Azure functions JavaScript API.
+It contains some files created by default (package.json, host.json etc) that you don't really need to worry about, they are generated by the Azure Functions SDK.
+If you wanted to expand the API, you would use npm install and the package.json file to manage dependencies for any additional functionality.

-There's a directory `api/createTokenRequest` - this is where all our "server side" code lives.
+The `api/createTokenRequest` directory is where all of the "server side" code lives.
 Inside it, there are two files - `index.js` and `function.json`.
-The function.json file is the Functions binding code that the Azure portal uses for configuration, it's generated by the SDK and you don't need to pay attention to it.
-Our Ably code is inside the `index.js` file.
+The function.json file is the Functions binding code that the Azure portal uses for configuration, it is generated by the SDK and you don't really need to pay attention to it.
+The Ably setup is inside the `index.js` file:

 ```js
 const Ably = require('ably/promises');